LXMachado/e-commerce-REST-API/README.md

 # E-Commerce_REST_API

-This project is an e-commerce backend solution that implements a REST API for handling various e-commerce functionalities, including user management, product management, shopping carts, and orders.
-It is built using Node.js and Express for the server-side logic, PostgreSQL for data storage, and employs Passport.js for authentication.
+This project is a comprehensive backend solution for an e-commerce platform, designed to facilitate seamless online shopping experiences.
+It features a RESTful API that supports various e-commerce operations, including user management, product listings, shopping carts, and order processing.

 ## Overview

-The architecture of this project is designed to support scalable e-commerce applications.
-It uses Node.js and Express for creating RESTful endpoints, PostgreSQL for storing data, and integrates Passport.js for handling user authentication.
-The project structure is modular, with separate files for database configurations, route definitions, authentication strategies, and middleware.
+The architecture employs Node.js and Express for the server-side logic, with PostgreSQL as the data persistence layer.
+It leverages Passport.js for authentication, bcrypt for password hashing, and JSON Web Tokens for session management.
+The project is organized into modular components, including database configurations, route definitions, and middleware, ensuring a clean and maintainable codebase.

 ## Features

-- User registration and authentication
+- User registration and login
-- Product management (CRUD operations)
+- Product creation, retrieval, update, and deletion
-- Shopping cart functionality
+- Shopping cart management
-- Order processing
+- Order placement and history retrieval
-- REST API documentation with Swagger
+- RESTful API endpoints documented with Swagger

 ## Getting started